SovereignCloudStack/scs-health-monitor/docs/TestCases.md

 The script follows these general steps:
 1) Creates routers (VPC)
-2) Creates networks and subnets (Networks is normally the quantity of AZs)
+2) Creates networks, subnets and ports (Networks is normally the quantity of AZs)
 3) Sets up security groups
-4) Create
+4) Create disks from images
-4) Configures virtual IPs and SSH keys
+5) Configures virtual IPs and SSH keys
-5) Creates jump host VMs and associates floating IPs with them
+6) Creates jump host VMs and associates floating IPs with them
-6) Configures jump hosts for SNAT for outbound traffic and port
+7) Configures jump hosts for SNAT for outbound traffic and port
-7) forwarding for inbound
+8) forwarding for inbound
-8) Creates internal VMs distributed across networks and AZs
+9) Creates internal VMs distributed across networks and AZs
-9) Tests connectivity of VMs to the outside world
+10) Tests connectivity of VMs to the outside world
-10) Cleans up all resources created in reverse order
+11) Cleans up all resources created in reverse order

 ### Inputs
 1) **--debug**